Web3-Iligan/LikAI/README.md

 - ✅ We have added more visual icons to provide a more intuitive and user-friendly experience for shrimp farmers.

+### Feature 3: Dynamic GAqP Action Plan

+**Frontend**

+- ✅ We have added more visual icons to provide a more intuitive and user-friendly experience for shrimp farmers.
+- ✅ New modules and supporting resources have been added to enhance the overall credibility of the application.

 ## Getting Started

 ### Technology Stack